Chrysler Town & Country (minivan): Trim Levels

 The Touring L was the "upgraded" Town & Country trim level since 2012.
 It adds heated front bucket seats, a third-row DVD entertainment system screen, and upgraded eighteen-inch (18") alloy wheels to the midrange Touring trim level.

-The Limited was the top-of-the-line Town & Country trim level from 2008 to 2014.
-From 2008 to 2010, it added the following features to the midrange Touring trim level: a 4.0 L V6 engine, a 6-speed automatic transmission, a touch-screen sound system with rear DVD entertainment system, leather-trimmed seating surfaces, a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer, and chrome wheels.
-From 2011 to 2014, it added the following features to the midrange Touring trim level: a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer, and upgraded interior trim.
+The Limited was the top-of-the-line Town & Country trim level from 2008 through 2014.
+From 2008 until 2010, it added the following features to the midrange Touring trim level: a 4.0 L V6 engine, a 6-speed automatic transmission, a touch-screen sound system with rear DVD entertainment system, leather-trimmed seating surfaces, a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer, and chrome wheels.
+From 2011 through 2014, it added the following features to the midrange Touring trim level: a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer, and upgraded interior trim.
 In 2015, the Limited Platinum replaced the Limited as the top-of-the-line Town & Country Trim level, and the standard upgraded premium surround-sound system was dropped from the standard equipment list.

+Also included was the elimination of the front and rear fender chrome bars.
+Now it just had the mouldings for them.
+Eventually (2011) they would be removed, streamlining the look of the body.

 The Limited Platinum has been the top-of-the-line Town & Country trim level since 2015.
 It adds the following features to the Limited trim level: special alloy wheels, upgraded interior trim, and a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer.

 For 2014, a 30th Anniversary Edition Town & Country was available to celebrate the minivan's 30th anniversary (Chrysler invented the term "minivan" in 1984, and the 2014 Dodge Grand Caravan also received special treatment).
 It added special alloy wheels, special interior trim, and special '30th Anniversary 1984–2014' emblems to the exterior of the van.
 For 2016, a 90th Anniversary Edition Town & Country was available to celebrate Chrysler's 90th anniversary (the company was founded in 1926).
 It added special interior trim and special '90th Anniversary Edition 1926–2016' emblems to the exterior of the van.